FarzamMohammadi/ado-express/README.md

 Benefits:
 - Save time managing release deployments
-- Achieve uniformity of releases in the deployments to all environments
+- Achieve release uniformity in all environment deployments
-- Prevent inclusion or exclusion of unwanted releases in deployments
+- Prevent inclusion/exclusion of unwanted releases in deployments
 - Automate your CD from start to end

 Enjoy!